British gambling revenue declines, whilst Spain is getting ready for new laws

 Obviously, we are not and could not be against enhanced player protection measures, but it feels that such a rather plain and simple approach could be more complex and leave more room for operators to be compliant and to work out their way to ensure that their players are protected.

 For instance, Netherlands, which is finalizing its fresh remote gambling framework this year took a different path with player’s protection: Operators are obliged to actively monitor and analyze players behavior in order to prevent any harm and intervene, if necessary; there is also an obligation installed on each operator to have a separate addiction prevention specialist dedicated to the Netherlands.

 Finland.
 Everything should go to the state treasury

-The Minister for Science and Culture Antti Kurvinen has proposed that Veikkaus revenues be transferred to Finland’s state budget to safeguard funding for charities.
+The Minister for Science and Culture Antti Kurvinen external linkExternal links are prohibited that Veikkaus revenues be transferred to Finland’s state budget to safeguard funding for charities.
 He has noted that the state-owned monopoly’s revenue has declined, and he argues that without changes, the income of charities and other groups that receive funds from Veikkaus will suffer.
 He called for the operator’s revenue to be made part of Finland’s state budget from the start of 2024.
 The revenue would be administered in a similar way to revenues from state alcohol sales.